-Wisk, NZ govt partner on world's first self-flying taxi trial
+Wisk, New Zealand Government partner on world's first self-flying taxi trial

-Trials of a pilot-less, electric air taxi could soon begin near Christchurch, with an American startup gaining backing from the Crown.
+Trials of a pilotless, electric air taxi could soon begin near Christchurch, with an American startup gaining backing from the Crown.

-The Government has signed a memorandum of understanding Wisk to support "a world-first passenger transport trial of the company's all-electric, self-flying air taxi 'Cora' in Canterbury," Research, Science and Innovation Minister Megan Woods said.
+The Government has signed a memorandum of understanding with Wisk to support "a world-first passenger transport trial of the company's all-electric, self-flying air taxi "Cora" in Canterbury," Research, Science and Innovation Minister Megan Woods said.

 Wisk is a joint venture between Boeing and Kitty Hawk - the latter bankrolled by Google co-founder and multi-billionaire Larry Page.

-The startup - which has its corporate headquarters in Mountain View, California - first setup an outpost in Canterbury in 2017, attracted by the relatively empty skies, and the Civil Aviation Authority's reputation for being relatively open to drones and other un-manned aerial vehicles.
+The startup - which has its corporate headquarters in Mountain View, California - first set up an outpost in Canterbury in 2017, attracted by the relatively empty skies, and the Civil Aviation Authority's reputation for being relatively open to drones and other un-manned aerial vehicles.

 Air New Zealand joined the party in 2018, signing a collaboration deal with Wisk (then trading as Zepher Airworks).